OctoPrint/octoprint.org/blog/octoprintonair/_posts/2018-11-23-octoprint-on-air-20.md

 {% include youtube.html vid="poP0wr_n8fo" %}

-Topics in this episode which was recorded on September 29th:
+Topics in this episode which was recorded on November 16th:

   * 1.3.0rc1 and 1.3.10rc2
   * Release Candidates in general